 Transfers to third countries

 If we process data in a third country (viz. outside the European Union (EU) or the European Economic Area (EEA)) or in the context of the use of third party services or disclosure or transmission of data to third parties, this will only be done if it is to fulfill our (pre) contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
 Subject to legal or contractual permissions, we process or have the data processed in a third country only in the presence of the special conditions of Article 44 et seq.
 DSGVO.
-That the processing is e.g. on the basis of specific guarantees, such as the officially recognized level of data protection (eg for the US through the Privacy Shield) or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”).
+This means, for example, that processing takes place on the basis of special guarantees, such as the officially recognized determination of a level of data protection that corresponds to the EU or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”).

 Rights of data subjects

 You have the right to ask for confirmation as to whether the data in question is being processed and for information about this data as well as for further information and a copy of the data in accordance with Article 15 GDPR.

 According to Article 16 DSGVO you have the right to demand the completion of the data concerning you or the correction of the incorrect data concerning you.

 In accordance with Article 17 GDPR, you have the right to demand that the relevant data be deleted without delay, or, alternatively, to require a restriction of the processing of data in accordance with Article 18 GDPR.

 You have the right to demand that the data relating to you, which you have provided to us, areobtained in accordance with Article 20 GDPR and request their transmission to other persons responsible.
 According to Article 77 DSGVO you have the right to file a complaint with the competent supervisory authority.

 Right of revocation You have the right to grant consent in accordance with Article 7(3) DSGVO with effect for the future.